Skip to Content

 Some possible defenses against prostitution charges may include:

-- Constitutional Violations: If your rights had been violated during the arrest, such as an unlawful search or seizure, your attorney can seek to suppress evidence.
+• Constitutional Violations: If your rights have been violated during the arrest, such as an unlawful search or seizure, your attorney can seek to suppress evidence.

-- Mistaken Identity: If you had been mistakenly identified as being involved in a prostitution-related offense, your attorney can present evidence to establish your innocence.
+• Mistaken Identity: If you have been mistakenly identified as being involved in a prostitution-related offense, your attorney can present evidence to establish your innocence.

 Contact Our Prostitution Attorney in Reading Today